-The Verdict: NVR vs. DVR System, Which One to Choose
+The Verdict: NVR vs. DVR System, What You Need to Consider

-Actually, I’ll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you’ll have so much more to gain with just a little more cost – as long as you choose the right brand.
+Actually, I’ll recommend NVR systems to anyone who wants to have a higher level of security in home or business, since you’ll have so much more to gain with just a little more cost these days.

 Have an idea of whether DVR or NVR video recorder will suit you best?
 There is only one last step to get your best pick: choose a trustworthy and reputable brand with great reviews.

-If you don’t want to get contracted into the monthly fees and subscriptions, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems first.
+If you don’t want to get contracted into the monthly fees and subscriptions for video storage, which will be a huge cost in the long run, you may want to take a look at Reolink NVR and DVR security systems first.